boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Add a filter for auto-generated Apache attachment rewrite rules

 = 1.6.0 =
 * Overhaul of the way group/user tag clouds work
 * Improved support for attachments on nginx and IIS